TalkingParents. A communication platform for co-parents. Sign in Open navigation

 Why should single parents make a budget?

-As a single parent, it can be extremely beneficial to create a budget.
-Whether you have sole or joint custody of your kids, a budget can help your family unit stay financially stable.
-There are many reasons why a single parent household should have a budget in place:
+As a single parent, it can be highly beneficial to create a budget.
+Whether you have sole or joint custody of your kids, a budget can help your family unit stay financially stable through typical and unexpected situations.
+There are many benefits for single parent households to have budgets in place:

-With a budget in place, day-to-day planning, decision-making, handling unexpected situations, and future planning becomes significantly easier for families.
+With a budget in place, it's much more comfortable to handle day-to-day planning and decision-making with greater confidence.
+Additionally, working through unexpected situations and planning for the future become significantly easier for families.

 Mother and daughter on computer